MemoryMeld/MemoryMeld.github.io/_posts/2024-05-19-LSASS-Dumping-Windows11-Part1.md

 Microsoft has demonstrated a willingness to revoke signatures for drivers, particularly if they are employed in public projects aimed at dumping LSASS.
 Consequently, if an attacker seeks the power of a Kernel driver but cannot load one, they may resort to a chain of userland exploits against PPL (Protected Process Light) to execute LSASS memory dumping.

 Gabriel Landau's BlackHat talk [https://i.blackhat.com/Asia-23/AS-23-Landau-PPLdump-Is-Dead-Long-Live-PPLdump.pdf](https://i.blackhat.com/Asia-23/AS-23-Landau-PPLdump-Is-Dead-Long-Live-PPLdump.pdf) sheds light on a history of userland bugs against PPL that Microsoft only patched after turn-key solutions emerged on GitHub.
-This includes Landau's own tool, PPLFault, which exploits a TOCTOU (Time-Of-Check Time-Of-Use) bug in Windows Code Integrity to achieve arbitrary code execution as WinTcp-Light, enabling memory dump.
+This includes Landau's own tool, PPLFault, which exploits a TOCTOU (Time-Of-Check Time-Of-Use) bug in Windows Code Integrity to achieve arbitrary code execution as WinTcp-Light, then performing a memory dump for the LSASS process.

-Landau took this tool a step further with GodFault [https://www.elastic.co/security-labs/forget-vulnerable-drivers-admin-is-all-you-need](https://www.elastic.co/security-labs/forget-vulnerable-drivers-admin-is-all-you-need)., integrating the userland TOCTOU exploit with an unpatched Windows exploit in win32k!NtUserHardErrorControlCall.
-This allowed Landau to decrement KTHREAD.PreviousMode from UserMode (1) to KernelMode (0) on the migrated CSRSS handle, creating an exploit chain of admin -> PPL -> kernel.
+Landau took this tool a step further with GodFault [https://www.elastic.co/security-labs/forget-vulnerable-drivers-admin-is-all-you-need](https://www.elastic.co/security-labs/forget-vulnerable-drivers-admin-is-all-you-need)., integrating the userland TOCTOU exploit with an unpatched Windows exploit in `win32k!NtUserHardErrorControlCall`.
+This allowed Landau to decrement `KTHREAD.PreviousMode` from `UserMode (1)` to `KernelMode (0)` on the migrated CSRSS handle, creating an exploit chain of admin -> PPL -> kernel.
 This work was also integrated into EDRSandblast, eliminating the need for a vulnerable driver, thereby making it easier for attackers to blind EDR once again.

 Microsoft eventually patched the TOCTOU bug after 510 days.
 In summary, attackers will exploit unpatched vulnerabilities to perform LSASS dumping and attempt to chain exploit primitives to gain write access in the kernel.